rudrankbasant/Riviera23-app/README.md

 The app utilizes the Hive library to cache all data, resulting in improved app performance.
 This caching mechanism allows for faster data access and enables the app to function offline seamlessly.

 ### 2. Reducing Firebase Reads:
 One major feature of this app is that the app is designed to utilize fewer Firebase reads.
-Instead of fetching all data every time, or fetching after a particular period of time, the app makes calls only when data is updated at the firebase.
-For this, a collection of data versions is stored on the Firestore.
-Only this collection is fetched every time the app is opened.
-If the version of any data kind of data is changed, the remote data version is changed for that model only.
+Instead of fetching all data every time, or fetching after a particular period of time, the app makes calls only when data is updated at the Firebase.
+For this, a collection of remote data versions is stored on the Firestore.
+Only this collection is fetched every time the app is opened, instead of all data.
+If the local and remote data version for any data model is different, only that data model is fetched.
 Hence only a few data are fetched (and cached), and the local data version is updated to prevent unnecessary future API calls.

 ### 3.Notification in all three states:
 The app sends notifications in all three states the smartphone is in - Foreground, Background and Terminated.

 ### 4. Topic Subscription:
 Whenever a user favourites an event, a new topic is created using the event id (if it didn't already exist) and the user is subscribed to the topic (and unsubscribed when unfavourited).
 Hence apart from the general notifications, users can receive event-specific notifications as well.
-This feature was added later on as an update, hence there's a one-time function that syncs the favourite events and topic subscriptions.
+This feature was added later on as an update, hence there's a one-time function that syncs the already favourited events with topic subscriptions.

 ### 5. Authentication:
  The authentication functionality supports three types of Firebase authentication methods, ensuring flexibility for users to choose their preferred login options: